Practical Travel Information

 ·Over the counter medications that you usually take, may not be easily recognizable.
 The names, brands, labels may be different.
 The list of ingredients may also appear different.
 If you are not sure what you should be taking, ask the pharmacist for assistance.

 ·Toiletries and personal items are easily found when traveling.
 You don’t need to stock up on your favorite kind of deodorant.
-Chances are you will find it wherever you are (or, at least another brand).
+Chances are you will find it wherever you are (or, at least something similar).

-·Electrical appliances such as hairdryers, curling irons and /CD players are a bit tricky.
+·Electronic/Electrical appliances such as hairdryers, curling irons and CD players are a bit tricky.
 Don’t count on a converter working for you.
 It may work for curling iron and not for a hair dryer.
-Best advice is to buy or borrow such items from someone who has just come back from abroad.
-Or, purchase new items when you are there.
-Remember that the electric outlets on the continent are different from those in England and Ireland and you will need adapters.
+Best advice is to buy or borrow appliances designed for travel or purchase new items when you are there.
+If your appliance has a standard US plug you will need an adapter.
+Remember that the electric outlets on the continent are different from those in England and Ireland and you will need different adapters.
+Adapters can be purchased at most major retail locations.

 ·Pack light!
 Take only the clothing you will absolutely need, mix and match items are best.
 Take something nice in case you have to dress up for an event.
-Prior participants say they would have taken less clothing and other items.
-They didn’t need all they took.
+All prior participants say they would have taken less clothing and other items.